Trust A Firm That

 Construction site accidents often result in serious injuries or wrongful death.
 Falls are the leading cause of injury and death for construction workers.
-Workers are most likely to fall from scaffolding, ladders and roofs.
-According to the U.S. Occupational Safety and Health Administration (OSHA), 65% of construction accidents occur while workers were on scaffolds that were not erected or used properly.
-Other construction-related accidents happen when objects strike workers when workers get caught between objects and from electrocutions, or slips and fall.
-Contacting a Chicago slip and fall attorney can help you fight for the compensation you deserve on the job site.
+Workers are most likely to fall from scaffolding, ladders, and roofs.
+According to the U.S. Occupational Safety and Health Administration (OSHA), 65% of construction accidents occur while workers are on scaffolds that were not erected or used properly.
+Other construction-related accidents happen when objects strike workers when workers get caught between objects and from electrocutions, or slips and falls.
+If you were injured in a fall accident, the Chicago slip and fall attorney can help you fight for the compensation you deserve on the job site.

 OSHA manages the regulations and standards that all construction workers face.
 You can request a review of the job site or submit an anonymous complaint if you feel your employer is not providing safe working conditions.
 Even if your working environment is safe, accidents still happen.